 How to Treat a Wart after Removal?

-Few days after the procedure, treatment of the wound will require the use of medication with an antiseptic and drying effect.
-Some inexpensive and commonly available drugs are iodine, saturated solution of potassium permanganate, chlorhexidine.
+A few days after the procedure, treatment of the wound will require the use of medication with an antiseptic and drying effect.
+Some inexpensive and commonly available drugs are iodine, a saturated solution of potassium permanganate, and chlorhexidine.

 For a more effective result, it is recommended to take vitamin complexes that help increase immunity in the body.
 Sometimes the affected area swells after removal of the wart, this is a common post-operative issue, which should go away within 5-7 days without the need for any extra effort.